Overview

 - Approve the plan when you are satisfied with the approach

-- Lovable switches to Agent mode
+- Lovable switches to Build mode

 - Implementation begins based strictly on the approved plan